rbsHackathon/fxStreamClient/README.md

 ## Streaming RBS FX Rates for the Deloitte [GoneHacking](http://gonehacking.com) Hackathon

 We're providing a stream of FX rates from RBS via [`pusher.com`](http://pusher.com).
-This repo has a set of cliet examples to connect to this stream.
+This repo has a set of client examples to connect to this stream.

 Clients available at present: